 Let us rewind the clock 200 years ago and ask what was

-the major difference in South African nature then vs now?
+very different in nature then vs now?

 The abundance of honey bees!

 What happened?
 Who is to blame?
 But more importantly,

 what can we do about it?

 We want to convey to you our views on this important situation

 as we (and others) play a major role in conserving the world's

 1/3 of what humans eat (not in quantity, but variety) is pollinated by bees, not to mention all the other beneficiaries in the ecosystem that have a direct relationship with the work the bees do for them.